Trade Forex Trading

 Leverage Example and Margin Example and Examples

-In other terms, because your broker has opened up a trade transaction for you using the trading capital you've borrowed, you must keep this usable margin for your account as a security to allow you to continue using this Leverage Examples he has given you.
+In other terms, because your online broker has opened up a trade transaction for you using the trading capital you've borrowed, you must keep this usable margin for your account as a security to allow you to continue using this Leverage Examples he has given you.

-Free margin : amount in your account that you can use to execute new trades.
-This is the sum of money in your account that has not yet been xauusd trading Leverage Examples because you've not yet opened a trade using this money - this money is also very important for you as a investor because it enables you to continue holding your open trades as described below.
+Free margin : amount in your account that you can use to execute new trade transactions.
+This is the sum of money in your trading account that has not yet been xauusd trading Leverage Examples because you've not yet opened a trade using this money - this money is also very important for you as a investor because it enables you to continue holding your open trades as described below.

 However, if you over use xauusd trading Leverage Example, this free margin will drop below a certain percentage at which your broker will have to liquidate all of your trades automatically, leaving you with a large loss.
-Xauusd broker at this point liquidates all your position because if your trades were to be left open they would lose the money that you've borrowed from them.
+Xauusd broker at this point liquidates all your position because if your trades were to be left open they would lose the money that you have borrowed from them.

 Difference Between XAUUSD Leverage Example Set by the Broker and Used Leverage Example

-If the set xauusd trading Leverage Example is 100: 1, what it means is thatthat-as-a-trader you can borrow upto 100 dollars for every 1 dollar you have in your account, but you do not have to borrow all the $100 for every one dollar that you have, you can select that you want to borrow 50:1 or 20:1.
+If the set xauusd trading Leverage Example is 100: 1, what it means is thatthat-as-a-trader you can borrow upto 100 dollars for every 1 dollar you have in your account, but you don't have to borrow all the $100 for every one dollar that you have, you can select that you want to borrow 50:1 or 20:1.
 In this instance though leverage ratio option is set at 100:1 your used Leverage Example will be the 50:1 or 20:1 that you have borrowed to make a trade position.

 Example: